Vantiq/vantiq-extension-sources/pythonExecSource/docs/Usage.md

 Note that `code` and `name` can be provided together, but when `script` is used, that document name is used as the cached code's name.
 Thus, `name` cannot be specified along with `script`.

 - `presetValues` (Object) -- This is used to set Python global variables for the executed code to access.
 This parameter should be a Vantiq object.
 Each property within the object will create a Python global variable whose name is the property name, and whose value is the property value.
-In the examples shown above, you can see that the python code contains a reference to `loop_count`, and the associated query sets that value via the `presetValues` parameter.
+In the examples shown above, you can see that the Python code contains a reference to `loop_count`, and the associated query sets that value via the `presetValues` parameter.
 - `codeHandlesReturn` (boolean) -- When `true`, this specifies that the executed code returns its own results (and errors, if necessary).
 When `false` or absent, the connector assumes responsibility to returning the results (as outlined [below](#returningData).
-- `limitReturnTo` (List of String) -- When `codeHandlesReturns` is `false`, this instructs the connector to limit the values it returns to the (Python) variables in this list.
+- `limitReturnTo` (List of String) -- When `codeHandlesReturn` is `false`, this instructs the connector to limit the values it returns to the (Python) variables in this list.

 ##### <a name="returningData" id="returningData"></a>Returning Data